aravic/6.829-pset-3/README.md

 The second part asks you to come up with your own algorithm, your goal being to get a better average QoE than BB.
 Like PS2, we will provide a leaderboard for submissions, which will be opened a few days after the problem set is released.
 Please note that:
 1. Your grade on the assignment does **not** depend on your leaderboard rank!
 2. Unlike PS2, the leaderboard server **will not** execute your code.
 It will show the results produced in your local development environment.
+We therefore ask that you act in good faith and don't modify the submission code.
+3. Unlike other local runs with `run_exp.py`, the submission run will not bring up a Chrome browser.

 To submit to the leaderboard, run:
 ```